rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 },
 ```

-We will use later the variable `version` in the template name we will create.
+We will use the variable `version` later in the template name we will create.
 You can easily increment this value to suit your needs.

 We will also need our booting virtual machine to access a ks.cfg (Kickstart) file.

 A Kickstart file contains the answers to the questions asked during the installation process.
-This file passes all the contents of file to Anaconda (the installation process), which allows you to fully automate the creation of the template.
+This file passes all its contents to Anaconda (the installation process), which allows you to fully automate the creation of the template.

-The author likes to store his ks.cfg file in an internal web server accessible from my template, but other possibilities exists that you may chose to use instead.
+The author likes to store his ks.cfg file in an internal web server accessible from his template, but other possibilities exists that you may chose to use instead.

 For example, the ks.cfg file is accessible from the VM at this url in our lab: http://fileserver.rockylinux.lan/packer/rockylinux/8/ks.cfg.
 You would need to set up something similar to use this method.